Lack of sleep causes fatigue and can have a negative impact on your overall health and well-being.

 Aim for seven to eight hours of sleep every night.
 Go to bed at the same time every night, and wake up at the same time each morning to keep yourself on schedule.
 Make sure your mattress is comfortable, the room is sufficiently dark and cool, and your cell phone and television is off.
 If you are still unable to sleep after making changes to your sleep environment, consult a doctor to rule out a sleep disorder.

-Sleep apnea is a serious sleep disorder where sufferers briefly stop breathing for short periods during sleep.
-Most people are not aware this is happening, but it can cause loud snoring, and daytime fatigue.
+Sleep apnea is a serious sleep disorder in which sufferers briefly stop breathing for short periods during sleep.
+Most people are not aware this is happening, but it can cause loud snoring and daytime fatigue.

 Being overweight, smoking, and drinking alcohol can all worsen the symptoms of sleep apnea.
 Lose weight if you are overweight, quit smoking, and avoid alcohol.
 Your doctor may also prescribe a CPAP device, which helps keep your airways open while sleeping.

 What you eat (or don't eat) can affect how much you do or don't sleep.
-Not eating enough, or eating foods that are not nutritious can cause fatigue.
-If you eat foods that cause spikes in your blood sugar, as soon as those sugars drop, you feel fatigued.
+Not eating enough, or eating foods that are not nutritious, can cause fatigue.
+If you eat foods that cause spikes in your blood sugar, as soon as those sugar levels drop, you feel fatigued.

 Eat a balanced diet, complete with fruits, vegetables, whole grains, and protein.
 Avoid or limit junk foods high in sugar and fat.

 Iron deficiency anemia is a common cause of fatigue in women.
 Red blood cells (pictured) carry oxygen throughout the body, and iron is a main component of these cells.
 Without enough iron, your body may not be getting the oxygen it needs for energy.
 Women who experience heavy menstrual periods or are pregnant may be at higher risk for iron deficiency anemia.